RaulCraciun93/History-of-Fashion/README.md

 #### Features

 	• Responsive Navbar: A toggle navigation menu for easy access to different pages.
 	• Hero Section: A visually appealing introduction with background images and descriptive text.
 	• Informative Content Sections:
 		-History of Fashion: information about the evolution of fashion across different eras.
 		-Important Fashion Events: Highlights events that have shaped the fashion industry.
 		-Famous Designers: Lists influential designers with links to their official websites.
-	          -Articles: A section dedicated to articles about various fashion topics.
-	          -Famous Quotes: Inspirational quotes related to fashion and style.
+		-Articles: A section dedicated to articles about various fashion topics -Famous Quotes: Inspirational quotes related to fashion and style.
 	• Social Media Links: Icons with links to relevant social media platforms.
 	• Contact Form: A form for users to sign up and engage with the content.

 #### User Experience (UX)